MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities.png "Add entities")

-Within the next screen, add all the entities which, upon unification, might lead to a better understanding of your customers:
+Within the next screen, add all the entities which, upon unification into a unified customer dataset, might lead to a better understanding around your customers:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities-example.png "Add entities example")

 In the example above, the user searched for the Contact and Survey entities since these include information that might be valuable to combine.
 One example might be understanding what address corresponds to what survey participant (given that Address exists only in the Contact entity).

-Then, the user selected the Contact and Survey entities.
+Then, the user selected the *Contact* and *Survey* entities.
 Those were found within the **Dynamics** and **Surveydata** data sources that were ingested through the **Data Sources** screen.
 The user selected those two entities, and then selected **Save**.

 > [!NOTE]
 > You should search for and select at least two entities in order to benefit from the data configuration process.